satuelisa/StatisticalLearning/README.md

 the filtering power of non-dominance effectively null and void).
-The remainder of the chapter introduces numerous theoretical concepts that we are likely to stumble upon later on, so please give them at least a cursorial look at this point so you know that they are there.
+The remainder of the chapter introduces numerous theoretical concepts that we are likely to stumble upon later on, so please give them at least a cursory look at this point so you know that they are there.

 ### Homework 2